 Myth Busted: Mounting TV Over Gas Fireplace Damages TV | Debunked

-You might have heard that mounting a tv over a gas fireplace can damage TV or cause neck strain.
+You might have heard that mounting a tv over a gas fireplace can damage the TV or cause neck strain.
 Neither is true.
-If by chance you’re thinking about mounting a tv above your gas fireplace, Samsung says have no worries: In the hands of a custom tv mounting specialist, these false myths hold no merit.
+If by chance you’re thinking about mounting a tv above your gas fireplace, Samsung says, have no worries: In the hands of a custom tv mounting specialist, these false myths hold no merit.

 Mounting a TV Over A Gas Fireplace Reasons

 To liberate your cluttered Living Room, mounting a TV over a gas fireplace might be what the doctor ordered.
 Fireplaces are the most aesthetically pleasing, attractive, and outright gorgeous focal point of the house.
 For mounting TVs, they are some of the most structurally sound places to mount.
 Often the theme of a home will feature the fireplace as the focal point in a living room or great room– mounting your TV to the fireplace can free up much need space for other pieces create a wow factor to the room while also alleviating a TV tip-over tragedy.